 The proposal shall be considered and voted upon by the faculty of the College in which it resides.

-The proposal shall be transmitted to the Graduate Council, which may choose to study the request or appoint an ad hoc committee to do so.
-If an ad hoc committee is established, it will convey its recommendation to the Graduate Council.
+The proposal shall be transmitted to the UGCC, which may choose to study the request or appoint an ad hoc committee to do so.
+If an ad hoc committee is established, it will convey its recommendation to the UGCC.

-The Graduate Council will convey the proposal and their recommendation to the Faculty Senate, which shall consider it and vote upon it.
+The UGCC will convey the proposal and their recommendation to the Faculty Senate, which shall consider it and vote upon it.
 If the Senate does not approve the proposal, it shall not go forward.

 If the Senate approves the proposal, it shall be transmitted to the Provost.